Food Safety Audits Needed to Sell at Whole Foods

 Well, that depends on what your product is.

 Produce like packaged sprouts which are a high-risk food require a few certifications which include a Good Manufacturing Practices (GMP) audit with a Hazard Analysis and Critical Control Point (HACCP) plan or a Global Food Safety Initiative (GFSI) certification.
-Microgreens and wheat grass require either a GMP certification with a HACCP plan and Good Agricultural Practices (GAP) or a GFSI certification.
-Growers have different requirements.

 Your own branded product needs a GMP or GFSI certification, this also applies to meat and seafood and also WFM (Whole Foods Market) branded foods.
-If your product is chosen to be one of Whole Foods’s exclusive brands, a GFSI certification is required.
+If your product is chosen to be one of Whole Foods’s exclusive brands, GFSI certification is required.

 Try it out today!